Oido station: Suin Line and future plans

 The narrow-gauge Suin Line, which served as a means of transporting freight between Suwon and Incheon, was abandoned in 1995.
 Oido Station is the northwestern terminus of the section of the Suin Line that is still in use today; the southeastern terminus is Hanyang University at Ansan Station.

-However, with the recent population boom in southern Gyeonggi province, the line is being relaid as a standard gauge railroad for commuter rail.
-The commuter rail is being opened over the course of a few stages.
-The first stage will incorporate an extension of Suin Line into southern Incheon, and will transfer with the Incheon Subway Line 1 at Woninjae Station.
+However, with the recent population boom in southern Gyeonggi province, the line was relaid as a standard gauge railroad for commuter rail.
+The commuter rail was opened over the course of a few stages.
+The first stage incorporates an extension of the Suin Line into southern Incheon, and will transfer with the Incheon Subway Line 1 at Woninjae Station.